NissyRaghavarapu/My-Website/README.md

 # My-Website
-This is an Education website
+This is an Education website called LearnHub